 Chef Alexandra Delaris Hannah, President Select, White Tiger Farm

-With our access to air to water technology from <www.geosource.org> we will be able to produce as much clean water as we will need for enormous tanks to hold the Beluga, and other highly prized, and delectable, food fish species, such as the Araipaima, as well as giant Tridacna clams, and shellfish.
+With our access to air to water technology from <www.geosource.org> we will be able to produce as much clean water as we will need for enormous tanks to hold the Beluga, and other highly prized, and delectable, food fish species, such as the Araipaima, Nile Perch, and the Piraiba catfish, as well as giant Tridacna clams.

 Marx Foods, a specialty food company, in Seattle, offers many fresh, gourmet culinary herbs to chefs, cooks, caterers. <www.marxfoods.com> Many of the herbs they offer now we will be growing, as well as many they do not offer.
 They sell six pounds of generic passion fruit for a retail price of $148 and we have access to over a dozen varieties.
 A pound of fresh mint leaves for $62 and a pound of fresh Kaffir Lime leaves is offered for $102, these are examples of what gourmet clientele are willing to pay for fresh